 They can grow up to 4 meters long and up to 1.85 meters in height.
 Their weight typically ranges between 1.3 – 3.6 tonnes for adults, which is almost double that of a black rhino.

 They have two horns made of keratin (the same as in human teeth) with the front horn reaching an average of 90 cm in length.

-The Southern White Rhino can be found in South Africa, Namibia, Kenya and Zimbabwe.
+The Southern White Rhinos can be found in South Africa, Namibia, Kenya, and Zimbabwe.

 Both sub-species can be found on grassy plains and on the savannah.

 These species’ habitat is in the regions of Kenya and Uganda.
 These rhinos are herbivores, so they eat plants.
 These species live primarily in Africa south of the Sahara Desert.

 They generally inhabit savannas, grasslands, open woodlands, and some forests where there is sufficient water and vegetation to provide food year-round.

 White Rhino populations consist of both Northern White Rhino (found in Uganda and Central African Republic) and Southern White Rhinos (found mostly in Zambia, Zimbabwe, South Africa).

 They are herbivores that primarily eat grass, but they will also eat leaves, branches, and fruit.
 These species of rhinos have a four-chamber stomach that helps them digest their food properly.
 They can live up to 50 years old, and they typically weigh between 1,800 and 2,700 pounds.